buttso/weblogic-with-arquillian/README.md

 ## Creating a Unit Test

-In the Arquillian world a test case can perform a deployment that is constructed programatically using the **ShrinkWrap** API.

-The constructed archive is deployed and the `@Test` methods executed.
+In the Arquillian world a unit test can programatically construct a deployment archive using the **ShrinkWrap** API, which is then deployed and used to execute the test

 For testing web/html applications a client library such as **HtmlUnit** can be used to open pages, parse and present information, interact with forms and click buttons.

-This simple unit test verifies that the static index.html page has been deployed, that it matches the known page line count and the page title is correct.
+This project has a very simple unit test that verifies the static index.html page has been deployed, that it matches the known page line count and the page title is correct.

 Arquillian will handle packaging the archive, deploying it to the configured container, invoking the test methods and returning the results.

-Arquillian can also inject a reference to the URL of the deployed application, which since it is dynamically constructed, has a potentially different context-root on each execution.
-The ``@ArquillianResource`` annotation directs Arquillian to inject URL for unit tests to use to access and test web applications.

     package buttso.demo.weblogic.wlsarq;